ozee31/cakephp-cors/README.md

 # cakephp-cors

 A CakePHP (3.3.x) plugin for activate cors domain in your application.
+(Use Middleware)

 [Learn more about CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)